matan-h/matan-h.github.io/_posts/2026-03-22-fixed-python-autocomplete.md

 These two thresholds very quickly changed the file size, as you can see in the interactive.
 Important calls/attr dropped appear below.

+## UPDATE:
+Using path filtering and a bit of over elimination (only considering unique paths), I got the project threshold to work better, and so reduce the size of p=3 r=2 by 3/4

 <section id="threshold-explorer">
 <style>
 #threshold-explorer {